mattr92/FIrst-Portfolio/README.md

 # FIrst-Portfolio
 Work in Progress Portfolio.
 This is my first attempt at a professional Portfolio.
-I will Continue to add content as my skills grow.
+I will continue to add content as my skills grow.